-Last Updated on April 12, 2023 by Christine Kaaloa
+Last Updated on February 4, 2024 by Christine Kaaloa

 Reasons to Visit Southeast Oahu

 Driving the Southeast Oahu coastside is one of the most stunning drives you’ll find on Oahu.
 It’s a winding drive hugging against the gentle Koko crater mountains as cascading seaside lava cliffs reveal deep turquoise ocean waters.
-The beaches and land formations here are dramatic with contrasts.
+Hawaii beaches and land formations are dramatic with contrasts.
 The winds can be strong.
 Waves on this side of the island can be choppy and occasionally dangerous, especially against the jagged lava rock surfaces.

 1. Hanauma Bay